 The Compensation Committee of the Board of Directors reviews and approves the overall compensation strategy and policies for the Company.
-The Compensation Committee: reviews and approves corporate performance goals and objectives relevant to the compensation of the Company's executive officers and other senior management; reviews and approves the compensation and other terms of employment of the Other members of senior management; recommends the compensation for Board members; and administers the Company's stock option and purchase plans, pension and profit sharing plans, stock bonus plans, deferred compensation plans and other similar programs.
-Three directors comprise the Compensation Committee: Dr. Deleage, Mr. Lyons and Dr. Moos.
+The Compensation Committee reviews and approves corporate performance goals and objectives relevant to the compensation of the Company's executive officers and other senior management; reviews and approves the compensation and other terms of employment of the Company's Chief Executive Officer; reviews and approves the compensation and other terms of employment of the other members; and administers the Company's stock option and purchase plans, pension and profit sharing plans, stock bonus plans, deferred compensation plans and other similar programs.
+Three directors comprise the Compensation Committee: Drs.
+Deleage and Moos and Mr. Simon.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 4200(a)(15) of the Nasdaq listing standards).
-The Compensation Committee met four times during the 2005 fiscal year.
+The Compensation Committee met four times during the 2004 fiscal year.